bahtiyartan/troia/docs/20Variablesscope.rst

 		Second OBJECT command ingored the MYVAR definition. */

 Second method is running same definiton command multiple times.
 In a loop or an event which is triggered multiple times.
-In this case, the definiton command which defines the variable initializes it. (sets its default value)
+In this case, the definiton command which defines the variable initializes it (sets its default value, to see the default values please see data types section).

 ::